GSA/digitalgov.gov/content/resources/an-introduction-to-trust.md

 weight: 1
 slug: an-introduction-to-trust
 ---
-## An introduction to trust
+## What is trust in digital services?

-Understand how digital services impact trust in government

 Almost every interaction with government today has an online component, from looking up an agency’s phone number, to making an appointment or filling out a form, to completing an entire transaction online.
 Consequently, agency websites have come to represent the U.S. government.
 And because people tend to think about the federal government as a single thing, one poor experience with one agency website can diminish trust in the entire government.